 Entrepreneurship is not only for fresh grads, who have big ideas and hearts of steel to take risks; it is also for organizations.
 Entrepreneurship is all about the mindset and transformation potential, especially in today’s knowledge economy.
 Now and then we see new and evolving platforms.

-One of the entrepreneurs we admire at Corporita Inc. is Jack Ma, the founder of Alibaba.com, mainly for his visionary attempt to keep the entrepreneurial mindset alive within the Alibaba as an organization.
-In ur consulting work, we have come across many organizations, companies and institutes that failed to build their internal collective capabilities and challenging the existing status quo and repositioning and repivoting the business to maintain the spark of innovation alive.
-Our team’s quest is to create such entrepreneurial mindset in companies with long history of operational struggle and so on until reaching a nation-wide institutional entrepreneurship.
+One of the entrepreneurs I admire is Jack Ma, the founder of Alibaba.com, mainly for his visionary attempt to keep the entrepreneurial mindset alive within the Alibaba as an organization.
+In my consulting work, I came across many organizations, companies and institutes that failed to build their internal collective capabilities and challenging the existing status quo and repositioning and repivoting the business to maintain the spark of innovation alive.
+For years, my quest was to create such entrepreneurial mindset in companies with long history of operational struggle and so on until reaching nation-wide institutional entrepreneurship.

 Three pillars are needed to ignite the spirit of Institutional Entrepreneurship in today’s economy:

 Knowledge, learning and education are keys to developing the organization’s collective cognitive capacity.
 The head of the organization is always the founding father who sets the organizational values.
 He/she is also responsible for making the process of acquiring new learnings comfortable; active and valued.

 How active an organization in producing and acquiring a new body of knowledge depends on how its training and development programs focus more on bridging knowledge gaps, developing innovation skills and enhance professional development.
 Such programs can improve internal networks and engagements, and in turn, build the desired institutional entrepreneurship.